EducationalTestingService/TOEFL-Spell/README.md

  [(Flor, Fried & Rozovskaya, 2019)](https://www.aclweb.org/anthology).

-The data set contains annotations of 6000+ spelling errors from essays written by non-native speakers of English taking the TOEFL iBT test.
+The TOEFL-Spell data set contains annotations of 6000+ spelling errors from essays written by non-native speakers of English taking the TOEFL iBT test.

 We based our data set on the publicly available ETS Corpus of Non-Native Written English, a.k.a.
 TOEFL11, which contains 12,100 essays from 11 first language backgrounds.
 We sampled 883 essays from that corpus and manually annotated them for spelling errors.

 We provide two files: FilesCounts.tsv and Annotations.tsv  (both have tab-separated values, first line is header).